aiisahik/gourmet-takehome-data/README.md

 ## Rules
 - The solution should be written in Python
 - You may use any online non-human resource including stackoverflow, tutorials, documentation, open source libraries, etc
-- However, you should not use any library or function that specializes in anomaly detection
+- However, you should not use any library or function that specializes in anomaly detection.

 Note: You do not need to provide any frontend interface.
 We are expecting a purely backend / command line solution.

 ## transactions.json